deltaDAO/mvg-hackathon-overview/CONTRIBUTING.md

 ![grafik](https://user-images.githubusercontent.com/28757404/142865981-a8be3047-26ce-45dc-82b6-1318887dadde.png)

 ### Make changes locally

 Once you have forked the repository, go ahead and clone it locally.
 You need to install or update [node.js](https://nodejs.org/en/) Navigate into the cloned directory and run the following command inside the terminal to install the project dependencies.

 ```bash
 npm install
 ```

 First of all, checkout to a new branch to make your changes in.
 Now you can edit the `/content/resources.json` file.
 If you want to preview your changes locally you can simply run the following command:

 ```bash
 npm start
 ```

 Once you have all your changes made don't forget to commit them to the new branch and push it to github.
-Back in the github web-interface you can now create a Pull Request to merge your changes to the main branch of this repository.
+Back in the github web-interface, navigate to your repository fork where you can now create a Pull Request to merge your changes to the main branch of this repository.